The 10 ways Bucharest will blow you away:

 So, what are you waiting for?
 Go experience it for yourself!

-A huge thank you to the #ExperienceBucharest team for including me in their media trip!
+A huge thank you to the #ExperienceBucharest team for hosting me!